Writing

 This might be the part I feel most strongly as a designer.
 Teams have tolerated half-baked live products because the alternative was not available.
 Fixing the awkward flow, polishing the empty state, instrumenting the event, improving the data view, adding the missing review step, tightening the copy, making the prototype production-ready: all of that competed for scarce time.

 When resources become more available to more builders on the team, the moral math changes.
 The product can get better sooner.
-The awkward thing does not have to sit there for three quarters while everyone apologizes for it in sales calls and customer interviews.
+The awkward thing does not have to sit there for three quarters while everyone apologizes for it in sales calls and customer conversations.

 The SDLC becomes less linear